aerian-studios/eslint-config/packages/eslint-config-react/README.md

 # @aerian/eslint-config-react

 This is a sharable ESLint config for React.
-If you're using TypeScript, add `@aerian/eslint-config-typescript` too.
+The base config is NO LONGER included by default so you will likely need to include it yourself.
+If you're using TypeScript, add
+`@aerian/eslint-config-typescript` too.

 If you're not using React, try `@aerian/eslint-config` instead.
 If you're using